mptwaktusolat/api-waktusolat-x/README.md

 This service provides prayer times data based on JAKIM.

+This is **not** a wrapper for JAKIM's API.
+Instead, this service fetches prayer times data periodically from JAKIM and stores it in a database.

+Note that this service is **not affiliated** with JAKIM nor endorsed by them in any way.

 ## Getting Started

 To get started, clone the repository.
 Then, install Composer & Node dependencies: